sveltejs/kit/documentation/docs/30-advanced/10-advanced-routing.md

 └ +error.svelte
 ```

-...the `marx-brothers/+error.svelte` file will _not_ be rendered if you visit `/marx-brothers/karl`, because no route was matched.
+&mdash; the `marx-brothers/+error.svelte` file will _not_ be rendered if you visit `/marx-brothers/karl`, because no route was matched.
 If you want to render the nested error page, you should create a route that matches any `/marx-brothers/*` request, and return a 404 from it:

 ```diff
 src/routes/